cody-create/Flashcards/README.md

 # Flashcards
-# This is a bootcamp project covering react hooks, routers, useState, useEffect, as well as various other react tools.
+This is a project from thinkful's bootcamp covering react hooks, routers, useState, useEffect, as well as various other react tools.